 Part of the excitement of the holidays are the traditional foods of the season.
 However, even celebratory foods can pose hazards that can ruin more than just a holiday meal, causing serious illness.
 Here are CSPI's tips on how to enjoy these foods safely.

-Have a plan: Preparing a turkey takes a bit of planning, especially during the hectic holiday season.
+Have a plan: Preparing a turkey takes a bit of planning.
 Before buying your turkey, make room in your refrigerator and find a plate or platter big enough to put the uncooked turkey on so any leaking juices won’t contaminate other foods in the refrigerator.
 At the store, buy the turkey last, put it in a separate plastic bag to avoid contaminating other foods, and refrigerate it immediately when you get home.
-If serving your turkey to the elderly, children, or those with weakened immune systems, purchase a frozen turkey to reduce the chances that your turkey will carry potentially harmful bacteria.
 If you are combining food shopping with other holiday shopping, make the grocery store the last stop so food is not left in the car while you are searching for the perfect gifts.

 Defrosting: When using a frozen turkey, the safest way to defrost it is in the refrigerator, but keep in mind you need to allow 24 hours of defrosting for every 4 to 5 pounds of turkey.
 For Thanksgiving, that means a 20-pound frozen turkey must start defrosting as early as Sunday.
 Don’t defrost the turkey on the counter.
 Buy a fresh turkey only one or two days before you plan to cook it, and don’t forget to remove the neck and giblets from the turkey and cook these separately.
 Do not buy fresh pre-stuffed turkeys, as there may be harmful bacteria in the stuffing.
 Frozen pre-stuffed turkeys should display the federal or state mark of inspection and should be cooked without being thawed.